Seeed-Studio/wiki-documents/docs/Edge/NVIDIA_Jetson/Application/Developer_Tools/NVStreamer_Getting_Started.md

 ### Installation and Startup

-**Step 1**: Download the application package **_nvstreamer-1.1.0.tar.gz_** from NGC to your Jetson using this link: [NGC Reference Workflow and Resources](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/jps/resources/reference-workflow-and-resources).
+**Step 1**: Download the application package **`nvstreamer-1.1.0.tar.gz`** from NGC to your Jetson using this link: [NGC Reference Workflow and Resources](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/jps/resources/reference-workflow-and-resources).
 You will need to enter your NGC credentials.
-On the page, use one of the options available in the "Download" menu (top right corner):
+On the page, use one of the options available in the **`Download`** menu (top right corner):

 ```bash
 tar -xvzf nvstreamer-1.1.0.tar.gz